 Categories

 Despite the uncertainty, one takeaway is clear: the need for clarifying regulation.
 Over and over, we see that innovation outpaces regulation.
 Until regulation catches up, it is generally the consumer who ends up paying the price for the gap.
 Even once regulations are passed, employees at blockchain platforms and crypto companies can and will play a vital role in ensuring compliance to protect consumers.

-Our team at Sanford Heisler Sharp represents whistleblowers exposing fraud in various avenues and industries, including crypto companies, blockchain platforms, and related businesses.
+Our team at Sanford Heisler Sharp McKnight represents whistleblowers exposing fraud in various avenues and industries, including crypto companies, blockchain platforms, and related businesses.
 With vast resources and experience, we are staying atop the evolving cryptocurrency industry, its regulations, and fraud cases that might emerge from it.
 If you have any questions or concerns about fraud in the crypto industry or think that you need to report it, please do not hesitate to contact our firm for help from the very beginning.
 You can fill out our online intake form to request an initial consultation.

-Useful Resources & Continued Reading
+Useful Resources and Continued Reading

+Categories